-After removing the jumper cables, install the left side access cover by turning the three bolts three quarters clockwise.
+After removing the jumper cables, install the left side access cover by pressing it down.

 Towing the Vehicle Transporting a Disabled Vehicle

 Incorrectly transporting a disabled vehicle may cause damage to the vehicle.
 Use proper tire straps to secure the vehicle to the flatbed tow truck.
 Do not strap or hook to any frame, underbody, or suspension component not specified below.
 Do not move vehicles with drive axle tires on the ground.
 Damage is not covered by the vehicle warranty.